torodriguezt/Sentiment_Analysis/README.md

 # Sentiment Analysis

-This repository contains the code for performing sentiment analysis on a dataset of tweets and reviews related to the movie *The Substance* from MUBI.
-The dataset was collected using web scraping techniques.
-This is the first project completed for the Natural Language Processing course.
+This repository contains the code and dataset (corpus) for sentiment analysis on tweets and reviews related to the movie *The Substance* from MUBI.
+The corpus was collected using web scraping techniques.
+This project serves as the first assignment for the Natural Language Processing course.

 ## Team Members